 Employers with employees are likely required to carry workers’ compensation insurance to cover injured workers.
 Workers’ compensation laws vary by state, but all except for Texas require employers with over a certain number of employees to have this insurance.
-In Texas, coverage is voluntary for most employers.
+In Texas, workers' comp coverage is voluntary for most employers.

 If you ever need to file a claim, you’ll probably have many questions about your workers’ comp benefits.
 One of the most popular ones is if these benefits are taxable.
 We’ll answer that question here, along with exceptions to the rule, whether you have to report workers’ compensation income on your tax return, and more.